alexguo07/bioinfocube.github.io/index.md

 - Second prize, XJTLU research-oriented learning competition
 -	Annals of Botany，SCI journal zone 2，Seventh author
 -	Research volunteer, Environmental Chemistry Laboratory of Xi'an Jiaotong-Liverpool University,16s rDNA microbiome data analysis (qiime2, LefSe, linux)
--	Two papers researched on the supplier's supply capability evaluation system are currently being revised under the guidance of Prof. Niu and Prof.Ma.
+-	Two papers researched on the supplier's supply capability evaluation system are currently being revised under the guidance of Prof. Niu and Prof. Ma.
 It is expected to be completed next year and submitted to the corresponding EI journal.
 -
 -
 -